caddyserver/website/src/docs/markdown/caddyfile/directives/reverse_proxy.md

 ### Load balancing

 Load balancing is used whenever more than one upstream is defined.
+This is enabled by default, with the `random` load balancing policy.

 - **lb_policy** <span id="lb_policy"/> is the name of the load balancing policy, along with any options.
 Default: `random`.

   For policies that involve hashing, the [highest-random-weight (HRW)](https://en.wikipedia.org/wiki/Rendezvous_hashing) algorithm is used to ensure that a client or request with the same hash key is mapped to the same upstream, even if the list of upstreams change.

+  Some policies support fallback as an option, if noted, in which case they take a [block](/docs/caddyfile/concepts#blocks) with `fallback <policy>` which takes another load balancing policy.
+For those policies, the default fallback is `random`.
+Configuring a fallback allows using a secondary policy if the primary does not select one, allowing for powerful combinations.
+Fallbacks can be nested multiple times if desired.
+For example, `header` can be used as primary to allow for developers to choose a specific upstream, with a fallback of `first` for all other connections to implement primary/secondary failover.

 	- `random` randomly chooses an upstream

 	- `random_choose <n>` selects two or more upstreams randomly, then chooses one with least load (`n` is usually 2)

-	- `first` chooses the first available upstream, from the order they are defined in the config
+	- `first` chooses the first available upstream, from the order they are defined in the config, allowing for primary/secondary failover; remember to enable health checks along with this, otherwise failover will not occur

 	- `round_robin` iterates each upstream in turn

+	- `weighted_round_robin <weights...>` iterates each upstream in turn, respecting the weights provided.
+The amount of weight arguments should match the amount of upstreams configured.
+Weights should be non-zero positive integers.
+For example with two upstreams and weights `5 1`, the first upstream would be selected 5 times in a row before the second upstream is selected once, then the cycle repeats.

 	- `least_conn` choose upstream with fewest number of current requests; if more than one host has the least number of requests, then one of those hosts is chosen at random

-	- `ip_hash` maps the client IP to a sticky upstream
+	- `ip_hash` maps the remote IP (the immediate peer) to a sticky upstream

+	- `client_ip_hash` maps the client IP to a sticky upstream; this is best paired with the [`servers > trusted_proxies` global option](/docs/caddyfile/options#trusted-proxies) which enables real client IP parsing, otherwise it behaves the same as `ip_hash`

 	- `uri_hash` maps the request URI (path and query) to a sticky upstream

+	- `query [key]` maps a request query to a sticky upstream, by hashing the query value; if the specified key is not present, the fallback policy will be used to select an upstream (`random` by default)

-	- `header [field]` maps a request header to a sticky upstream, by hashing the header value; if the specified header field is not present, a random upstream is selected
+	- `header [field]` maps a request header to a sticky upstream, by hashing the header value; if the specified header field is not present, the fallback policy will be used to select an upstream (`random` by default)

-	- `cookie [<name> [<secret>]]` on the first request from a client (when there's no cookie), a random upstream is selected, and a `Set-Cookie` header is added to the response (default cookie name is `lb` if not specified).
+	- `cookie [<name> [<secret>]]` on the first request from a client (when there's no cookie), the fallback policy will be used to select an upstream (`random` by default), and a `Set-Cookie` header is added to the response (default cookie name is `lb` if not specified).
 The cookie value is the upstream dial address of the chosen upstream, hashed with HMAC-SHA256 (using `<secret>` as the shared secret, empty string if not specified).

-	  On subsequent requests where the cookie is present, the cookie value will be mapped to the same upstream if it's available; if not available or not found, a new random upstream is selected and the cookie is added to the response.
+	  On subsequent requests where the cookie is present, the cookie value will be mapped to the same upstream if it's available; if not available or not found, a new upstream is selected with the fallback policy, and the cookie is added to the response.

 	  If you wish to use a particular upstream for debugging purposes, you may hash the upstream address with the secret, and set the cookie in your HTTP client (browser or otherwise).
 For example, with PHP, you could run the following to compute the cookie value, where `10.1.0.10:8080` is the address of one of your upstreams, and `secret` is your configured secret.
 	  ```php